FRIBDAQ/rustogrammer/docs/src/chap7_2.md

-# REST requestas and responses
+# REST requests and responses